usfpgsc/usfpgsc.github.io/_portfolio/Gymbo_HTML.md

 ## Extracting Important Time Features

 We are primarily interested in day to day changes in the number of students.
 However, there may exist dynamics on the time scale of weeks, or months, that we would miss by only considering day to day or hour to hour trends.
 For this reason, we leverage the use of `timetk` to extract other time information.
 Doing so produces a dataframe with many columns, several of which are redundant.
 Here, we choose just a few which we believe to be of particular importance to the problem.
 In particular, we extract: weekday, day of year, month, week of month, week of year.
-We also create feautures for time, date, if the day is a weekend, if the day has any particular significance (e.g. Homecoming or Holidays), and the number of days until the significant days end (for instance, the Saturday of Thanksgiving has a value of 3 since there are 3 days until school starts again).
+We also create features for time, date, if the day is a weekend, if the day has any particular significance (e.g. Homecoming or Holidays), and the number of days until the significant days end (for instance, the Saturday of Thanksgiving has a value of 3 since there are 3 days until school starts again).